Unico Connect

 Who builds with each

 Next.js was created and is maintained by Vercel, and it powers high traffic products including TikTok, Twitch, and Hulu, as well as this very site.
 React, created at Meta, underpins not only those Next.js apps but a vast range of single page applications and internal tools across the industry, because Next.js is built on React rather than competing with it.
-In the Stack Overflow Developer Survey, React is consistently the most used web framework and Next.js is among the fastest growing, which is exactly why, for a new public facing product, the realistic question is not React or not, but which React framework, with Next.js as the default.
+In the Stack Overflow Developer Survey, React is consistently the most used front end library and Next.js is the most adopted React framework, which is exactly why, for a new public facing product, the realistic question is not React or not, but which React framework, with Next.js as the default.

 Our Take